The Shetland Sheepdog Puppy

-Sable Sheltie puppies usually have lighter fur when they're young, which darkens as they age.
-In fact, it can take up to two years for the adult coat to grow, which is what gives this breed their distinctive look.
+Interestingly, sable Sheltie puppies usually have lighter fur when they're young, which deepens and intensifies as they age.
+In fact, it can take up to two years for the full adult double coat to grow, which is what gives this breed their distinctive look.

 Like all dog breeds, Sheltie puppies shouldn't be separated from their mom until they're at least 7-8 weeks old.
 Any earlier and the puppy may be very nervous and have problems settling into its new home.
 Having said that, puppies should be with their new owners by 12 weeks, when they start forming strong attachments.
 So 8-12 weeks is the best window of opportunity.

 The day you bring a new puppy home, your life will change.
 You will spend hours bonding with your new friend and at times the constant supervision may feel overwhelming.
 So get the whole family involved and take turns to look after him.